lina-torovoltas/FasmMacroLib/MACRO_USAGE.md

 **Note:**

-Not available in the library for arm and arm64.
+Not available in the library for ARM32 and ARM64.

 **Arguments:**</br>